 What is the Priority Services Register?

-The Priority Services Register (PSR) is our way of helping our vulnerable members by providing extra help and support when they need it, from helping you read a bill to safeguarding electricity that powers vital medical equipment.
+The Priority Services Register (PSR) is Utility Point’s way of helping our vulnerable members by providing extra support when they need it, from helping you read a bill to safeguarding electricity that powers vital medical equipment.

 The PSR is completely free and confidential and it means you’ll always get the help you need, particularly in an emergency.